Gru (rapper): Musical style

 Though he did not shine in the area of vocal style, being a baritone, he excelled in the field of musicianship, either as a music producer and as a multi-instrumentalist, and in the art of rapping.
 Andonov was largely a self-taught musician, who learned basic chord progressions by ear.
 He was taught bass guitar by Bulgarian musician Gril Zrbnikovski, during his late teenage years.

 As a music producer, Andonov was known for merging many genres into rap and hip-hop.
 The most popular example is arguably Biću tu (1996), which combined funk with hip-hop, but also instances with MF Gru – Ko Je Gru?
 (2002), which is mixed with eurodance, Komercijala (2003) and Kiša (2004), where rap meets pop, and the new singles, after his hiatus include Dugme po dugme (2014), which combines trap music, Biću tu (20 godina kasnije) (2015), which includes structures of Serbian turbo-folk.
 The most common music fusion by Andonov, which is his autochthon creation in Serbian rap music, is the merging of rap and funk.
 This can be attributed to most of his songs, most notably Biću tu, I dalje me žele, Kad se popnem na binu, Putnik and Ozbiljna veza.
 The Ultimate Collection from 2009 included elements of Rhythm and blues, and Swing music.

 Andonov's musical abilities included playing drums, guitar, bass guitar, and keyboards.

 Lyrical style

 Andonov is known for his specific brand of lyrics, approaching a wide palette of themes, including Srce, which explores love, Beograd, interpreting social status, Kad se popnem na binu, elucidating fears, Biću tu, translating his feelings about hedonistic aspects of love, and Geto, which paraphrased the topic of crime.

 Influences

-Andonov has cited as his main influences N.W.A, Marvin Gaye, Michael Jackson, Tupac Shakur, Eminem, David Gahan of Depeche Mode and Maurice White of Earth Wind and Fire for musicianship, but has also cited his colleagues to be an inspiration, such as Marchelo, Sky Wikluh, Ajs Nigrutin, Juice and Škabo.
+Andonov has cited as his main influences N.W.A, Marvin Gaye, Michael Jackson, Tupac Shakur, Eminem, Dave Gahan of Depeche Mode and Maurice White of Earth Wind and Fire for musicianship, but has also cited his colleagues to be an inspiration, such as Marchelo, Sky Wikluh, Ajs Nigrutin, Juice and Škabo.
 His DJ influences include Dr. Alban, David Guetta, Carl Cox and Ray Slijngaard of 2 Unlimited.
 He has cited Straight Outta Compton as the favourite album.